 There are two other options that are less available to the public and those are healthcare coverage through the Veterans Affairs Administration (VA) and coverage through Medicare & Social Security (SSI).
 The first option through the VA is available only to veterans and their immediate families.
 If you have served our country, we appreciate your service and encourage you to seek out treatment at the VA.
 If you have a chronic illness, such as kidney failure or other degenerative diseases, consider contacting your local Social Security Office to apply for services.
 This latter option can be complicated to apply for and may require doctors to sign off on the diagnosis of your condition.

 No matter your injury, see a doctor.
 It is necessary that a doctor examine, diagnose, and treat you for your injuries.
 Make sure to request copies of all of your records and any bills or paperwork you receive in the mail.
-All of this information you retain, will make it easier for the legal team of Johnston Martineau to settle your claim for the greatest amount available.
-Call the attorneys of Johnston Martineau because they know personal injury law.
+All of this information you retain, will make it easier for the legal team of Des Moines Injury Law to settle your claim for the greatest amount available.
+Call the attorneys of Des Moines Injury Law because they know personal injury law.
 The attorneys are experts of motor vehicle accident recovery, slip and fall compensation, dog bites, and many other common injuries.
 We will work hard to make sure you recover the best recovery for you.